nconrad/ModelSEED-REST/README.md

 ## Start Server

 Running `gulp` (or `gulp server`) starts a development server along with a process to update api-doc.json.
 The dev server will restart automatically on file change (any .js file).
+For testing, a token can be placed in the file `./dev-user-token`.

 ```
 gulp
 ```

+Note: a token can be placed in `./dev-user-token` for testing.

 ## Tests